-Radial Sliced Diagonal (RSD) - this involves a redesign of the internal structure of the wing.
+RSD Radical Sliced Diagonal - this involves a redesign of the internal structure of the wing.
 It incorporates independent and efficiently oriented diagonals, i.e. following the direction of the cloth.
-This improves strength, reduces the overall weight of the glider and avoids deformation.
+This improves strength, reduces the overall weight of the wing and avoids deformations.

-In order to improve stress distribution and reduce the number of attachment points and lines, most wings already have these diagonals, which are connected from the attachment points to the adjacent profiles.
+Nowadays, in order to improve stress distribution and reduce the number of attachment points and lines, most wings already have these diagonals, connected from the attachment points to the adjacent profiles.

-C2B System - Manoeuvrability has been improved with the new C2B system that is integrated into the risers, and which allows a three-liner wing to be flown as if it were a two-liner.
+C2B System - manoeuvrability has been improved with the new C2B system that is integrated into the risers, and which allows a three-liner wing to be flown as if it were a two-liner.
 Steering with the C-risers automatically includes the B-risers.

-As a result, the wing has a much more efficient, controlled and precise handling without degrading the shape of the profile.
+Therefore, the angle of attack can be fully controlled over the entire speed range without deforming the aerofoil.
+As a result, the wing has a much more efficient, controlled and precise handling.

-Interlock System (IKS) - The IKS is a connection system that allows the risers to be connected to different parts of the wing, such as the lines or the harness.
+IKS Interlock System - the IKS is a connection system that allows the risers to be connected to different parts of the wing, such as the lines or the harness.
 The IKS technology is a step towards greater lightness in wings and equipment, without sacrificing effectiveness and providing the same degree of safety and strength.